-The sustainomics framework provides four core principles that underpin this novel approach to addressing multiple global problems together.
+The sustainomics framework, provides four core principles that underpin this novel approach to addressing multiple global problems together.

-\ First, making development more sustainable (MDMS) becomes the main goal.
-It is a stepby-step method that empowers people to take immediate action.
-It is also practical because many unsustainable activities are easy to recognize and eliminate NOW.
-The MCG and sustainable consumption-production path epitomize this approach.

-\ Second, the three key dimensions of the sustainable development triangle (economic, social, and environmental) must be given balanced treatment.
-Consumers need simplified and relevant information on these aspects, to make sustainable choices, via pricing, advertising, labeling, and the media.

-\ Third, our thinking should transcend traditional boundaries.
+- First, making development more sustainable (MDMS) becomes the main goal.
+It is a step-by-step method that empowers people to take immediate action.
+It is also practical because many unsustainable activities are easy to recognize and eliminate.
+The MCG and sustainable consumption-production path epitomize this approach. - Second, the three key dimensions of the sustainable development triangle (economic, social, and environmental) must be given balanced treatment.
+Consumers need simplified and relevant information on these aspects, to make sustainable choices, via pricing, advertising, labeling, and the media. - Third, our thinking should transcend traditional boundaries.
 It is essential to replace unsustainable values like greed with sound ethical principles, especially among the young.
 People must be made aware that problems like climate change span the whole planet, play out over centuries, and concern every human being on earth.
-Stakeholders need to work together to meet the common threat - more than ever, government needs the support of civil society and business.
+Stakeholders need to work together to meet the common threat more than ever, government needs the support of civil society and business.
 Trans-disciplinary analysis will help producers find innovative solutions that cut across conventional disciplines.
-Sustainable consumption and production requires such a revolution in thinking and behaviour.

-\ Finally, full life cycle analysis using integrated tools is required.
+Sustainable consumption and production requires such a revolution in thinking and behaviour. - Finally, full life cycle analysis using integrated tools is required.
 In particular, producers need to re-examine the entire value chain from raw material extraction to consumer end use and disposal, from the economic, social and environmental perspectives.
 This will help identify hot spots where innovation can improve production sustainability, reform pricing, and yield accurate labeling information (e.g., carbon footprint).
 The principles of industrial ecology would help to minimize both resource inputs and waste outputs.
-Many excellent examples of sustainable consumption and production already exist worldwide, based on the application of known technologies and policies.